yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 00:20:48.622 >
 00:20:48.768 > Rebooting...
 ```
-It shows the actual CPU register values at the time of the crash.
-Line "Backtrace" below contains PC:SP pairs, with Program Counter (PC) and Stack Pointer (SP) of the current task and further down you see it's actual functions call stack.
+The serial output shows the actual CPU register values at the time of the crash.
+Line "Backtrace" below contains PC:SP pairs, with Program Counter (PC) and Stack Pointer (SP) of the current task and further down you see the actual function call stack.

 Under different circumstances you might see a long list of functions in your call stack and you can pinpoint the problem right away (probably a recent change).

 Well, in our case it doesn't tell a lot.
-At least it tells us the exception obviously happens in function loop().
-The question is: where precisely, in which subfunction ?
+At least it tells us the exception obviously happened in function loop().
+The question is: in which subfunction, where precisely ?

 ## Evaluating the map file:

-Going a bit further you need to evaluate the map file which was generated during the build.
+It's time to evaluate the map file which was generated during the build.
 It holds a lot of debug info which can easily help to find the cause of the crash.

-The following steps are done under PlatformIO but similarly apply to ArduinoIDE as well and should be understand as a rough guide only.
+The following steps are done under PlatformIO but similarly apply to ArduinoIDE and should be understand as a rough guide only.
 You will get the idea though.

-#### 1) Make sure you find the following files in your project's subdirectory *.pio/build/debug*:
+#### 1) Make sure you find the following two files in your project's subdirectory *.pio/build/debug*:
   - *firmware.elf* and *firmware.map*

 #### 2) Open *firmware.map* and search for section "Memory Configuration"